 Here's a quick course overview from Nol Honig, a motion design master and the instructor of After Effects Kickstart.

-Awesome Websites to Learn After Effects
+Websites for Learning After Effects

 Here are a few of our favorite sites for learning Adobe After Effects.